 To share a memory, please visit www.lansingfuneralhome.com.

-To plant a tree in memory of Bernard "Bernie" F. Rick, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bernard "Bernie" F. Rick, please visit our floral store.

 Seneca View Skilled Nursing Facility, Activities Department